hetu-script/hetu-script/docs/docs/en-US/guide/binding/README.md

 ### External function in explicity namespace

-Use same way to bind a external method of a normal class.
+Use same way to bind a external method of a normal class, but use `bindExternalMethod` instead.

 ```dart
 // the key of this external method have to be in the form of 'className::methodName'